itsliamdowd/Learn-Swift/LessonTwo/LessonTwo.md

 ### Boolean
 In Swift, a boolean represents ````true```` or ````false````

-Booleans are useful because they can be used to change what runs in the program if a condition is met or not
+Booleans are useful because they can be used to change what runs in the program depending if a condition is met or not

 To define a variable with an boolean value, use ````var myBoolean = true````

 **Project:** Make a variable that contains if the weather is cloudy outside today as an boolean value

 ### Character
+In Swift, a character represents a ````single string character````

+Characters can only hold a single character and, if you try to assign more text to them, you will recieve an error

+To define a variable with an character value, use ````var myCharacter: Character = "a"````

+**Project:** Make a variable that contains a letter as an character value